 [For the purposes of Rule 2 above, that leg of the competition will be assumed to have not taken place]

-4. With the exception of knockout and print panel competitions, all entries in a competition, will be marked (usually out of 30) and commented upon by a judge (normally from outside the Club).
+4. Except for knockout and print panel competitions, all entries in a competition, will be marked and commented upon by a judge (normally from outside the Club).

-For the print panel competition individual members will allocate a mark for each entry, to be totalled to give a winner.
-Selected members will be invited to comment on the entries.
+For the print panel competition each member allocates a mark to their favourite entry.
+The marks are then totalled to give a winner.
+Members will be invited to comment on their entries.

 In knockout competitions the best of each pair of images will be determined by votes from the audience by a show of hands.